-Eligibility: Each sub-program has it's own criteria, please check below for eligiblity.
+Eligibility: Different Services have their own criteria, please check below for eligibility.

-The Outreach Program has a collection of Sub-Programs, with the Outreach Coordinator providing various interventions to people living within the low-income threshold.
+Within the Outreach Program a variety of interventions are provided to community members experiencing hardship.
 The Outreach Coordinator is anti-racist, trans-friendly and gender-inclusive and belongs to the LGBTQIA2S+ community.

 Are you ready to re-enter the workforce but running into barriers and issues?
-Our Pandemic (back-to-work) Recovery Program seeks to understand the larger context of a person’s life, and the barriers that might be preventing re-employment.
+Pandemic Recovery seeks to understand the larger context of a person’s life, and the barriers that might be preventing re-employment.
 We offer a range of interventions to eligible clients including: